Albatro5s/CSE-3541-Maze-Game/README.md

 # CSE-3541-Maze-Game
  Procedurally generated Unity3D Maze Game

-Project explores various styles of maze generation (Binary Tree, Kruskal's, Prim's) and creates a navigable maze.
+Project explores various styles of maze generation (BFS, Kruskal's, Prim's) and creates a navigable maze.

 Implemented a first-person controller that rotates with mouse or gamepad.